 Are there different kinds of CGMs?

-While there are several different brands of CGM out there, at Veri we use the Freestyle Libre 2.
-We chose the Freestyle Libre 2 for its ease of use, accuracy, and accessibility.
+While several different brands of CGM are available, at Veri, we use the Freestyle Libre series.
+We chose the Freestyle Libre series for its ease of use, accuracy, and accessibility.

 There are other ways to test your blood glucose.
 For example, you can prick your finger and test your blood sugar levels on a small machine called a glucometer.
 You can also test your sugar levels by doing a blood test at a doctor’s office, where they’ll often report on your average blood glucose at that moment, or calculate your A1C.
 An A1C tells you your average blood sugar level for the past 3 months but still is missing a lot of crucial detail that a CGM gives you.